 Below is information to assist you in performing either type of search in Lake County, Ohio.

-If you are looking for Lake County bookings and arrest information, you can either view the jail roster information offered by the Lake County Sheriff’s Office (LCSO) or contact them directly.1 While the LCSO is responsible for the county jail, they do not provide an online search tool.
+If you are looking for Lake County bookings and arrest information, you can either view the Jail Roster offered by the Lake County Sheriff’s Office (LCSO) or contact them directly.1 While the LCSO is responsible for the county jail, they do not provide an online search tool.

 The jail data provided by the sheriff’s office contains a dated PDF of individuals incarcerated in the Lake County Adult Detention Facility, in alphabetical order by last name.
 This report is provided on a daily basis, and a searcher can access these reports for a period of 7 days.